 Mantra: "Om Hiranya Garbhaya Namaha"

-Now slide forward and come into the cobra pose by raising your chest upward while you exhale.
-Keep the elbows bent and shoulders away from ears.
-This pose gives a forward stretch to the body.
+Now slide forward and come into the cobra posture by raising your chest upward while you exhale.
+Keep the elbows bent and shoulders away from the ears.
+This posture gives a forward stretch to the body.